Archaeology

 At UTM, you can learn about the field of cultural heritage management, also known as cultural resource management or applied archaeology, which aims to protect artifacts, archaeological sites and cultural landscapes, that have meaning for people in the present.

 Are you interested in conservation, heritage, preservation, artifacts, community, and culture?
-Consider a focus in archaeology at UTM.
+Consider studying archaeology at UTM.

 Career areas include: